krywicki/aws-lambda-custom-docker-image-example/README.md

 ```

 The entrypoint for the Lambda Dockerfile should be the script so that a Lambda Container can be dynamically run locally
-or in the cloud with difficulty.
+or in the cloud without difficulty.

 *Dockerfile Snippet*
 ```Dockerfile